 1. Spring weather is unpredictable.
 Dress in layers and bring a rain jacket.
 Wear worn-in, comfortable shoes.

-2. It’s important to stay safe in the sometimes remote Western Montana wilderness.
+2. It’s important to stay safe in the sometimes-remote Western Montana wilderness.
 If biking, wear a helmet.

 3. Pack a light backpack with water, snacks, a map and, if biking, a tire pump.

-Find more Glacier Country hiking and biking trails online.
+Find more Western Montana’s Glacier Country hiking and biking trails online.
 Helpful trail maps can also be found at local visitor centers, ranger stations and forest service offices.
 Bike rentals are available throughout the region.

 Comments